 Element | Description | Type | Required |

-path | The file name of the tone being played | string | Required |
+path | The file name of the tone being played. | string | Required |

 Sample Request

-POST http://10.12.123.12/api/controls/tone/stop
+POST https://10.12.123.12/api/controls/tone/stop

 {

-Start listening to a direct audio stream
+}Start listening to a direct audio stream

 Minimum Firmware Version: 5.3.4